-One might ask, at this point, whether the concept of semiosis is a de Lauretis, ruseful analogy, na suseful etheoretical interpretant, for intrapsychic Be-book, Bloomington IN USA: Indiana University Press, 1994, https: Downloaded on behalf of Unknown Institution processes in Freud's internal world, as well as for the ways in which external factors influence and shape, from its very beginning, the subject's sexual existence.
+One might ask, at this point, whether the concept of semiosis is a useful analogy, a useful theoretical interpretant, for intrapsychic processes in Freud's internal world, as well as for the ways in which external factors influence and shape, from its very beginning, the subject's sexual existence.
 With regard to the internal world, consider Laplanche's description of the infantile subject's relation to the object.